SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 25 July, 2025
+### 📅 Saturday, 26 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on July 25:
+Here are some notable events that have occurred in the USA on July 26th:

-- **1775**: The Continental Congress established the United States Post Office to help govern the American colonies and facilitates communication among them.
+- **1948**: President Harry S. Truman signs Executive Order 9981, abolishing racial discrimination in the United States Armed Forces.
-- **1866**: President Andrew Johnson vetoed a bill that aimed to extend the Freedmen's Bureau, a federal agency aimed at helping former slaves in the post-Civil War South.
+- **1978**: The first test-tube baby in the United States, Elizabeth Jordan Carr, is born in Richmond, Virginia.
-- **1909**: The first helioflight was completed by inventor and aviation pioneer
+- **1990**: The Americans with Disabilities Act (ADA) is signed into law by President George H.W.
+Bush,
 ### Positive Qoute
 ------
-"Believe in your dreams and let them light your path! ✨🌟🚀"
+"Today is a new beginning! 🌟✨ Embrace the possibilities and shine like the sun! ☀️🌈"